rsyncOSX/mydocsy/content/en/docs/Synchronize.md

 {{< alert color="warning" >}}

-Always verify, by `--dry-run` which is an estimation run,  the result of a new task before executing it.
-After adding the task, in Add task view, select the task and then select the `checker flag` for an estimation run.
+Every time you add a *new task* to RsyncUI, please execute an estimation run and inspect the result before executing a real run.
+If you by accident set an empty catalog as source, `rsync` by RsyncUI, will delete all files in the destination.
+See the *Add and update tasks* view for how to execute an estimation run.

 Or in the main Synchronize view, select the task and the shortcut `⌘E` for estimate.

 {{< /alert >}}